-Making full use of the long weekend and taking a short break from Singapore is always a great idea.
+Making full use of long weekends and taking a short break from Singapore is always a great idea.
 What’s not so great is packing for airport security, trudging through airports and the possibility of hanging around waiting rooms because your flight is delayed.
 That’s why we love a good ol’ adventure on the road!
-Time to go old school travel and drive across the causeway for a road trip from Singapore to Malaysia.
+Time to go old-school travel and drive across the causeway for a road trip from Singapore to Malaysia.

 But first!
 Some travel reminders

 Packing for a road trip is a lot more liberal.
 No liquid restrictions in small 100ml bottles!
 Still, that doesn’t mean you won’t look dodgy travelling to Malaysia with a trunk full of knives and assorted sharp objects.
 You do still have to make it through immigration…

 Be the hostess with the mostest:

 Load up on snacks and water to keep you and your companions hydrated and the opposite of peckish.
 Although there’ll be a lot of food stops in Malaysia you can make along the way…

 Don’t forget to fill in your arrival card within three days before your return to Singapore.
 You’ll need to present this at the checkpoint on your way home.
 Also, this might seem trivial, but when you’re crossing the border to Malaysia from Singapore, always make sure the immigration officers have stamped and inked your passport (and that it’s visible to the naked eye!).
 Otherwise, coming back to Singapore will be difficult.
 Believe us: we’ve learned this the hard way.

 Put these destinations in Malaysia on your map…